thenomaniqbal/Data-science-with-R/README.md

 <p>PCA are linear components of the original variables.
 They tend to capture as much variance as possible in a dataset.</p>

-            🔥 Furthermore, the practice files are included in the R folder, and the datasets are included in the Data-sets folder 🔥
+            🔥 Furthermore, the practice files are included in the "RStudio" folder, and the datasets are included in the "dataset" folder 🔥